-- 3.8.1 Once the relevant bodywork surfaces are defined in accordance with Article 3.8, apertures may be added for the following purposes only: - a single aperture either side of the car centre line for the purpose of the exhaust exit.
-The bodywork edge of this aperture may have a maximum distance of 10 mm to any point lying on the circumference of the exhaust pipe. - rectangular apertures either side of the car centre line for the purpose of allowing suspension members and driveshafts to protrude through the bodywork.
-No such aperture may have an area greater than 5,000mm when projected onto the surface itself.
-No point of such an aperture may be more than 100mm from any other point on the aperture. - 3.9 Height between the rear wheels:
+- 3.10.3 Once the relevant bodywork surfaces are defined in accordance with Article 3.10, apertures may be added for the following purposes only : - A single aperture either side of the car centre line for the purpose of the exhaust exit.
+The bodywork edge of this aperture may have a maximum distance of 10mm to any point lying on the circumference of the exhaust pipe. - b) Rectangular apertures either side of the car centre line for the purpose of allowing suspension members and driveshafts to protrude through the bodywork.
+No such aperture may have an area greater than 5,000mm2 when projected onto the surface itself.
+No point of such an aperture may be more than 100mm from any other point on the aperture.

+3.11 Height between the rear wheels :